nwheels-io/NWheels/README.md

 #### Platform at your service
   - communication endpoints, backend APIs, messaging, workflows, scheduled jobs, and more
-  - elastic on-demand scalability and failover redundancy
+  - elastic on-demand scalability and automatic failover
   - cloud, hybrid, and on-premise deployments
-  - no need to depend on cloud vendor PaaS - no vendor lock-in
+  - no dependency on specific cloud vendor PaaS; run on any compatible IaaS - no vendor lock-in

 #### Ready DevOps/ALM toolchain
   - automated deployment to dev boxes and test/prod environments on premise, hybrid, and on cloud